jplindgren/blog/content/post/creating-nestjs-application-series/creating-nestjs-application-part1.md

 	}
 }
 ```
 This class extends `PassportStrategy` calling its constructor with our credentials from google.
-Copy them to the clientId and clientSecret parameters of `super()`.
-Never put them on your code!
+Copy them to the clientId and clientSecret parameters of `super()` to test.
+But be warned, never commit or push in your code this kind of data!
 Later we´ll remove and store them in environments variables.
-Also we passed our callback URL, and the scope of the information we need to retrieve from google.
+Also, we passed our callback URL, and the scope of the information we need to retrieve from google.
 	Our `validate` function will handle a successful login on google, when it calls our callback endpoint.
 Later we are applying some registration logic and create a JWT token, but by now just return a hardcoded string to serve us for test purposes.
 You can put a `console.log` or debug to see the content of the `profile` object that google sent to us.
 >REMEMBER to not commit these credentials to your source control